Lazarus-AI/impl_utils/README.md

     6. Click "Add permissions"
 12. You can see the onedrive operations here: https://onedrive.live.com

+### Google Drive Capabilities

+Google Drive is an incomplete file system, but useful nevertheless.
+To enable integrating with one drive with our package, the following steps must be completed:

+1. Go to [google cloud console](https://console.cloud.google.com/) and select the project associated with the account you wish to do your google drive operations in
+2. In the Google Cloud Console, go to "APIs & Services" → "Library"
+3. Search for "Google Drive API"
+4. Click on "Google Drive API" and click "Enable"
+5. Go to "APIs & Services" → "Credentials"
+6. Click "Create Credentials" → "OAuth client ID"
+7. Choose "Desktop application" as the application type
+8. Enter a name (e.g., "GDrive Python Client")
+9. Click "Create"
+10. Download the JSON file containing your credentials
+11. Rename the downloaded file to credentials.json
+12. Put the credentials.json file in the same directory as your Python scripts (or somewhere else and update the env file accordingly) src/sync/gdrive/
+    ├── client.py
+    ├── utils.py
+    ├── credentials.json  ← Place here
+    - For the above file setting, use these env variable settings:
+        - GOOGLE_DRIVE_CREDENTIALS_PATH = "sync/gdrive/credentials.json"
+        - GOOGLE_DRIVE_TOKEN_PATH = "sync/gdrive/token.json"
+13. For first time authentication, it will ask to open your default web browser.
+Sign into your google account associated with the google cloud project linked to your credentials.json file.
+Then accept when it requests permission to access your google drive.
+Future authentications do not require this process since a token.json is generated and stored automatically in the file path you specified in GOOGLE_DRIVE_TOKEN_PATH.

 ### Common Recipes

 Upload a document to firebase and get a signed url: